 Milk chocolate-coated peanuts, caramel, and marshmallow combine to make one of Nashville’s favorite candies—a Goo Goo Cluster.
 At the Goo Goo Shop downtown, you can make a custom creation and put your personal spin on a classic.
 I mean, what’s more romantic than cooking together?

-Chocolate-making classes happen most Thursdays, Fridays, and Saturdays.
+Chocolate-making classes happen Thursday through Monday.
 You can make your favorite chocolates, design your own packaging, and even walk away with an apron.
+Participants also get a discount on clusters and other treats, so be prepared to stock up!

 Have a drink at Old Glory